 Men, women & sleep – all is fair in love and war

 Sharing a bed with a partner can be as fulfilling as it is challenging.
-It’s comforting to reach for someone in the middle of the night and be rewarded with a warm snuggle.
-But if your sleep schedules differ, chaos can quickly come between you and a good night’s sleep.
-Night owls who share a bed with early risers struggle to marry their sleep schedules.
+There’s no arguing how comforting it is to reach for someone in the middle of the night and be rewarded with a warm snuggle.
+But if your sleep schedules differ, chaos can quickly come between you, your partner and a good night’s sleep.
+Night owls, for example, who share a bed with early risers struggle to find harmonious sleep together.
 And if you have erratic sleep patterns, snore or suffer from a sleep disorder and your partner doesn’t, you’ll both suffer.

 But do men sleep differently than women?
 And if they do, is it possible to find peace for both?
-We believe tired and grumpy can’t possibly lead to a happy relationship – no matter what kind of mattress you sleep on.
+Tired and grumpy can’t possibly lead to a happy relationship – no matter what kind of mattress you sleep on so we trolled the Internet in search of wisdom.
+To help you and your partner sleep better together, of course.

-We’ve trolled the Internet in search of wisdom to help you and your partner sleep better – together.
-You can thank us by getting the sleep you need to make you happy.
+You can thank us by getting the sleep you need to make you both happy.
 You’re welcome…

 Sleep & the battle of the sexes